Jose01000111/iOS-MDM-Lab-Jamf-Now-/README.md

 🍽️ FreshTable Eats – iOS MDM Lab (Jamf Now)

+Even though I wasn’t able to fully configure my personal iPhone XR due to Apple’s restrictions on managing personal devices through MDM, I successfully enrolled a test device using Jamf Now’s Open Enrollment feature and APNs setup.
+I walked through the full lifecycle of creating a Jamf Now account, linking it with Apple's Push Notification service, and setting up a custom Blueprint to apply real-world security and productivity settings to a managed device.

+Through this lab, I was able to get a hands-on feel for what I can accomplish with Jamf Now, including:

+Enforcing passcode and app restrictions

+Pre-installing business-critical apps

+Setting up automatic Wi-Fi configuration

+Using open enrollment for a seamless device onboarding experience.

 ### 🧪 Lab Tasks
 #### STEP 1: Create a Jamf Now Account
 Go to jamf.com